Owl Drug: Branches

 Later branches to open in Los Angeles suburban districts included 6380-84 Hollywood Boulevard (at Cahuenga Boulevard) in Los Angeles from 1934, and at Wilshire Boulevard and Western Avenue.

 By the late 1930s, the company had dozens of branches across the United States, operating in major cities like New York and Chicago, and especially in the Los Angeles area.

 In Fresno, the company had a branch at the 1000 Fulton Mall Building on Fulton Street and Tulare Street from 1917 until 1951.
 In San Diego, they operated a large store next to the Plaza Hotel.
-By the early 1940s, they operated in Vancouver, British Columbia, Canada, at Nelson Street and Granville Street.
+An Owl Drug Store was operating in Vancouver, British Columbia, Canada, at Cordova Street and Abbott Street from as early as 1894, but was not affiliated with the American chain.

+Big Owl

+In 1951 Owl opened the large, 44000 sqft Big Owl supermarket at Valley Plaza in North Hollywood.
+Big Owl stated that it had completed extensive research on shoppers' in-store behavior, the results of which it used to create a "revolutionary" store layout for Big Owl that would shorten the amount of walking required to complete a typical shopping trip.
+With the aim of providing the convenience of one-stop shopping, Big Owl also incorporated stores-in-store, which was uncommon at the time, including Van de Kamp's Bakeries, See's Candies, a "soda grill" for quick meals and snacks, a barber, cleaners, watch repair, and sales of china and gift items.
+It had 12 checkout lanes with electric cash registers, where shoppers could pay for goods from all the departments (a relatively recent innovation in markets at the time), nine entrances for the public, and its parking lot had space for 750 cars.
+Through a window, customers could watch meat be packed in cellophane, weighed, labeled and marked with a price, then watch a "tremendous, store-long" conveyor belt transport it to refrigerated cases in the store's meat sales area.
+Big Owl stated that its neon sign was the brightest in the U.S. west of Chicago.
+Thriftimart purchased the store in 1954., which was rebranded Thriftimart and it became a branch of that supermarket chain.

 Other interests

 As a company which also sold perfumes and cosmetics, the Owl Drug Company ran "Beauty Weeks", which included a range of fashion-related entertainment including beauty contests judged by Elinor Glyn, in which winners received a Hollywood screen test.
 Their fashion shows were a considerable success and attracted many people.

 In the mid-1940s, the firm sponsored a San Franciscan baseball team, known variously as the Portola Natives or Portola Merchants; the team temporarily called itself "The Owl Drugs Juniors".
 By 1949, it was no longer being sponsored by Owl Drugs but by the Theisen Glass Company.